jnozzi/cocoadev.com/SiteContent/General/OutlineViewBindings.markdown

 ----

 to the author of the above....im still very much interested in what you have described above.
-I have no familarised myself with writing IB palettes and also with exposing bindings on the objects i palettise, so i was thinking that maybe it would now be possible to subclass [[NSOutlineView]] / [[NSBrowserView]] and make bindings compliant versions....
+I have no familarised myself with writing IB palettes and also with exposing bindings on the objects i palettise, so i was thinking that maybe it would now be possible to subclass General/NSOutlineView / General/NSBrowserView and make bindings compliant versions....

-I currently have a tree class that is a bit like [[CFTree]] - I was hoping to use this as the base currency in my attempt....id love to be able to offer a BSD licenced alternative to [[NSTreeController]] for 10.3 users...
+I currently have a tree class that is a bit like General/CFTree - I was hoping to use this as the base currency in my attempt....id love to be able to offer a BSD licenced alternative to General/NSTreeController for 10.3 users...

 JKP